zaphar/ucg/docsite/site/content/reference/expressions.md

 -----

 Macros look like functions but they are resolved at compile time and configurations don't execute so they never appear in output.
-Macros do not close over their environment so they can only reference values defined in their arguments.
-They can't refer to bindings or other macros defined elsewhere.
+Macros close over their environment in the file they are declared in.
 They are useful for constructing tuples of a certain shape or otherwise promoting data reuse.
 You define a macro with the `macro` keyword followed by the arguments in parentheses, a `=>`, and then a tuple literal.

 ```
 let mymacro = macro (arg1, arg2) => {
     host = arg1,
     port = arg2,
     connstr = "couchdb://@:@" % (arg1, arg2),
-}
+};

 let my_dbconf = mymacro("couchdb.example.org", "9090");

 let my_dbhost = dbconf.host;
 ```

+Note that while macros can close over their environment they can not reference other fields in the macro body itself.

 Modules
 -------